Ghassan Aboud

-Muhammed Ghassan Aboud (غسان عبود; born 1967) is a Dubai based Syrian entrepreneur, philanthropist and a founding member of the Syrian Business Council.
-He is mainly known as the founder of Ghassan Aboud Group, the UAE headquartered conglomerate.
-In 2018, Ghassan Aboud was named in the list of Top 50 Most Influential Expats in the UAE by Forbes Middle East.
+Muhammed Ghassan Aboud (غسان عبود; born 1967) is a Syrian entrepreneur.
+He is one of the founding members of the Syrian Business Council and the Ghassan Aboud Group.
+Based in the United Arab Emirates, Aboud was listed in the 2018 issue of the Top 50 Most Influential Expats in the UAE by Forbes Middle East.
+In 2019, his net worth was estimated at $1.75 billion by Forbes magazine.

 Personal life

-Muhammed Ghassan Aboud was born on August 4, 1967 in the city of Idlib in northern Syria.
-He is married to Nahed Nebhan and has five children.
-He completed his Bachelors in Literature with a Major in Journalism from Damascus University, Syria.
+Muhammed Ghassan Aboud was born on August 4, 1967, in the city of Idlib in northern Syria.
+He is married to Nahed Aboud and has five children.

 Career

-He moved to the United Arab Emirates in October 1992 where he first worked in the public relations field before founding the Ghassan Aboud Group in the year 1994.
+He moved to the United Arab Emirates in October 1992, where he first worked in the public relations field before founding the Ghassan Aboud Group in the year 1994.

 Ghassan Aboud Group commenced business as a small trader in new automobiles and spare parts.
-Over the years, he developed the business into a diversified conglomerate engaged in several economic sectors.
+Over the years, he developed the business into a diversified conglomerate.

 In 2018, Ghassan Aboud was named in the list of Top 50 Most Influential Expats in the UAE by Forbes Middle East.